GuyMaya/CassioPy/README.md

 ## Skew-t Mixture Model for Clustering

-CassioPy is a powerful library for clustering using the Skew-t distribution.
+CassioPy is a python library for clustering using the Skew-t distribution.
 This model is designed to handle data with skewness, providing more accurate clustering results in many real-world scenarios where data may not follow a normal distribution.

 ## Installation